Jude-Almutlaq/techtonic-apprenticeship-initial-pre-work/README.md

 - This was a bit of a difficult concept for me to grasp.
 I see now that we are calling the same function within a function and just passing in the arguement - 1 which will make the function essentially loop until the first if statement is met and the return kicks you out of the function before it loops again.
 It was just a little confusing at first.
 ### Basic JavaScript
 **Profile Lookup**
-- This challange was definitely more difficult for me than most.
+- This challange was more difficult for me than most.
 I think I was approaching the problem wrong by thinking "how do I chack that the property doesn't exist?" instead of checking first that it does and then using an else statement.
 I also struggled with where to put the "no such contact", not realizing it needs to go outside the for loop.
 ### Basic JavaScript
 **Use the Conditional (Ternary) Operator**
 - This is very cool shorthand I've never used before, easy to understand and read, saves on lines of code.
 I like it!